 Although it is not likely to become a career, knowing how to create and develop scripts can increase productivity for you or your company, saving you countless hours.
 If you're interested in developing scripts, consider the following languages:

 How many programming languages are there?

 As computers have evolved, many different computer programming languages created for various types of development.
 Although we do have several dozen languages listed on our site, there are hundreds that we don't have listed.
 To get an idea of the different programming languages, you can visit The Hello World Collection, which gives a demo of how to write "Hello World" in over 591 different programming languages.

 What are the top programming languages?

-There are many different ways this question could be answered.
-However, we feel that the best method is to rely on the data from GitHub, a service that hosts over 96 million different software projects.
-In the below chart, GitHub shows the top 10 programming languages from 2014 to 2018.
+There are many ways this question could be answered.
+However, we feel the best method is to rely on the data from GitHub, a service that hosts over 96 million software projects.
+In the chart below, GitHub shows the top 10 programming languages from 2014 to 2018.

-If you're learning to program, we recommend learning the language that will suit your needs or that others in your industry rather than the most popular language.
+If you're learning to program, we recommend learning the language that will suit your needs or that others in your industry rather than what everyone else uses.

 Hello World, Language, OOPL, Programming, Programming terms, Pseudocode